 I check the calendar for the next day.
 Are there any appointments?
-Anything special going on at school.
+Is anything special going on at school?
 Errands that need to be taken care of.
 All that fun stuff.

 She only has school 3 days a week so all of our mornings are not the same.
 She starts Kindergarten in August so I’m already thinking about those changes!

 (Update: She is now in 3rd grade.
 Time really flies once they start school!)